Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 ## Visualization
 #### Impact: _Operational excellence_

-Visually representing the monitoring reports in dashboards helps drive effective operations.
-This will help the operations team to do root-cause analysis and troubleshooting quickly.
+Visually representing the monitoring reports in dashboards helps drive effective operations to do root-cause analysis and troubleshooting quickly.
 Operation teams can use such a dashboard for a simplified view of all key resources that make up Azure VMware Solution in a single pane.

 ### Recommendations
 - Configure the Monitoring dashboard.
 - Create Azure Workbook as a central repository for commonly executed queries, metrics, and interactive reports.

-Assessment question
+#### Assessment question

-- Have you created a single dashboard for all monitoring in a single pane?
+-Have you created a single dashboard for all monitoring in a single pane?
-- Are application state dashboards (e.g., Granfana) created and published?

 ### Application Performance Monitoring and Alerting

+Workloads running in Azure VMware Solution private cloud need effective performance monitoring and alerting to respond to any change in their performance baseline.
+For example, collecting logs to collect metrics, trace requests, and capture logs for both the application and infrastructure layer.
+This mechanism for workloads running in Azure VMware Solution private cloud aids in creating proactive performance monitoring and alerting to respond to any change in their performance baseline.

 ### Recommendation